 don't know, Keith is the lead designer at Spectral.)
 More

 the Spectral factory in May 2012 and we can report that they are

 still in R&D mode—and that they have made some real progress.
 We

-hope to see a new product released in 2014.
+hope to see a new product released based upon all of this

 Of course there is no

 definite timetable for the release of a particular product from